zachcorrea/zachcorrea.github.io/_posts/2021-2-02-refactoring and renaming.md

 ```

-They do! so now my refactored and renamed src code in its entirety is:
+They do!
+Now my refactored and renamed src code is cleaned up.

 ```clojure
 (ns bowling-game.core)